Teqoa

-The town is a part of the 'Arab al-Ta'amira village cluster, along with Za'atara, Beit Ta'mir, Hindaza, Khirbet al-Deir and al-Asakra.
+The town is a part of the 'Arab al-Ta'amira village cluster, along with Za'atara, Beit Ta'mir, Hindaza, Khirbet ad-Deir, Nuaman, Ubeidiya and al-Asakra.
 Tuqu has a municipal jurisdiction of over 191,262 dunams, but its built-up area consists of 590 dunams, as 98.5% of the village's land was classified as Area C, and 1.5% as Area B in the 1995 accords.
 Situated in the immediate vicinity is the modern Israeli settlement of Tekoa, established in 1975 as a military outpost.
 Israeli settlements in the occupied West Bank, including East Jerusalem, are illegal under international law.

 Etymology

 Strong's Concordance states that Tekoa means in Hebrew "a stockade".
 Gesenius' lexicon uses "the pitching" in reference to tents.

 Location

 Teqoa is located 12 km (horizontal distance) south-east of Bethlehem.
 It is bordered by Teqoa wilds to the east, Jannatah town to the north, Al Manshiya and Marah Rabah to the west, and Al Maniya and Kisan villages to the south.